Prevailing against Adversarial Noncentral Disturbances: Exact Recovery of Linear Systems with the $l_1$-norm Estimator: Main Results

 Note that the resulting $w_t$ is indeed sub-Gaussian conditioned on $\mathcal{F}_t$ since $\alpha_t$ is sub-Gaussian and $\beta_t$ consists of finite entries. \begin{remark}[Necessity of symmetry assumption] To formulate adversarial noncentral disturbances, we have introduced $\alpha_t$ that is symmetric around zero.
 We adopted this assumption since the system cannot defend the attack if the adversary has a full information set $\mathcal{F}_t$ and the freedom of choosing any nonzero-mean attack.
-For example, consider a scalar system $x_{t+1} = a^* x_t +w_t$, where the true system satisfies $0<a^*<1$ and $0<x_0<1$.
-Suppose that $w_t$ conditioned on $\mathcal{F}_t$ is $-\text{sgn}(x_t)$ for all $t\geq 0$.
+For example, consider the scalar system $x_{t+1} = a^* x_t +w_t$, where the true system satisfies $0<a^*<1$ and $0<x_0<1$.
+Suppose that $w_t$ conditioned on $\mathcal{F}_t$ is chosen by an adversary as $-\text{sgn}(x_t)$ for all $t\geq 0$.
 In such a case, one always attains

 However, any valid estimation method tries to minimize the distance between $x_{t+1}$ and $\hat{a} x_t$ to find an estimate $\hat{a}$.
-One can thus only arrive at a negative estimate $\hat{a}$ despite the true system $a^*>0$, since we have $\text{sgn}(x_t)\neq \text{sgn}(x_{t+1})$ for all $t=0,1,\dots$.
-This occurs since the attacker can always deceive the system if the attack can be universally positive or negative depending on the filtration.
+One can thus only arrive at a negative estimate $\hat{a}$ despite the true system $a^*>0$, since we have $\text{sgn}(x_t)\neq \text{sgn}(x_{t+1})$ for all $t\geq0$.
+This occurs since the attacker can always deceive the system if the attack can be universally unidirectional based on the filtration.
 The symmetry assumption \eqref{alpha} on $\alpha_t$ prevents such a phenomenon and enables system identification. \end{remark}

-The disturbance structure \eqref{alpbet} includes zero-mean Gaussian random variables since $\alpha_t$ can be zero-mean Gaussian distribution and $\beta_t$ can be a constant random vector.
-Our formulation generalizes this by converting a symmetric distribution into a noncentral distribution with a random vector $0< \beta_t< \infty$.
+The disturbance structure \eqref{alpbet} includes zero-mean Gaussian variables since $\alpha_t$ can be zero-mean Gaussian and $\beta_t$ can be a constant random vector.
+Our formulation will later generalize this by converting a symmetric distribution into a noncentral distribution by adjusting a scaling factor $\beta_t$.

 Now, we analyze the sufficient conditions for the exact recovery shown in Theorem \ref{optim}.
-We first provide the following lemma given in \cite{zhang2024exact} for the second term in \eqref{znb}. \begin{lemma} Let $N_T$ be the cardinality of the set $\{1\leq t\leq T-1: w_t \equiv 0, w_{t-1}\in \mathcal{K}_T \}$, which is the number of non-attack times immediately preceded by an attack.
+We first provide the following lemma given in \cite{zhang2024exact} for the upper term in \eqref{zpl}. \begin{lemma} Let $N_T$ be the cardinality of the set $\{1\leq t\leq T-1: w_t \equiv 0, w_{t-1}\in \mathcal{K}_T \}$, which is the number of non-attack times immediately preceded by an attack.
 Suppose that Assumptions \ref{maxnorm}, \ref{null}, and \ref{nondg} hold.
 Given $y\in\mathbb{S}^{d-1}$ and $i\in\{1,\dots,d\}$, we have

 with probability $1-\exp\bigr(-\Theta\bigr(\frac{\lambda^4 N_T}{\sigma_w^4}\bigr)\bigr)$, where $c$ is a positive absolute constant. \end{lemma}